RobSpectre/Talks-Old/Learn Brogramming the Hard Way/README.md

 Learn Brogramming the Hard Way
 #################################

-A ten-minute comedy routine riffing on the Brogramming meme.
+A fifteen-minute comedy routine riffing on the Brogramming meme.
+Performed as the uber-bro character "Chad," this presentation showcases a framework for improving oneself as a brogrammer called The Brotocol - Grok, Trunk and Live.
+A one-time-only performance given at [Twilio Conference](http://www.twilio.com/conference), September 2011.

 Outline